 Skewness is a measure of symmetry, or more precisely, the lack of symmetry.
 A distribution, or data set, is symmetric if it looks the same to the left and right of the center point.

-Kurtosis is a measure of whether the data are peaked or flat relative to a normal distribution.
-That is, data sets with high kurtosis tend to have a distinct peak near the mean, decline rather rapidly, and have heavy tails.
-Data sets with low kurtosis tend to have a flat top near the mean rather than a sharp peak.
+Kurtosis is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution.
+That is, data sets with high kurtosis tend to have heavy tails, or outliers.
+Data sets with low kurtosis tend to have light tails, or lack of outliers.
 A uniform distribution would be the extreme case.

 The histogram is an effective graphical technique for showing both the skewness and kurtosis of data set.

 |Definition of Skewness||